‘People Are Greedy’: The Absurd Electric Bills Slamming Texans

 Royce Pierce, a 38-year-old contractor, is one of those Griddy customers who received a notice from the power company to abandon his service—a message he admitted to The Daily Beast he thought was “overly precautionary” as the winter storm loomed.

-Now, his bill has skyrocketed over $4,000 over the last two days, he said.
-As of Wednesday, Pierce owes Griddy $5,152.06 for the month of February—a shocking price considering his bill for his two-story house last month was $387.70.
+Now, his bill has skyrocketed over $7,000 in the last two days, he said.
+As of Wednesday, Pierce owes Griddy $8,162.73 for the month of February—a shocking price considering the bill for his two-story house was $387.70 just last month.
 Last February, Pierce said he only paid $330.

 “It’s mindblowing.
 I honestly didn’t believe the price at first,” Pierce said on Wednesday.
 “It’s not a great feeling knowing that there is a looming bill that we just can’t afford.”